schitresh/dsa/19_backtracking/0_backtracking.md

 - Backtrack: Undoing previous decisions and returning to a prior decision point
 - Search Space: All possible combinations of candidates and choices
 - Optimal Solution: Best possible solution

+## Types of Problems
+- Decision Problems: We search for a feasible solution
+- Optimization Problems: We search for the best solution
+- Enumeration Problems: We find set of all possible feasible solutions

+## How Backtracking Works
+- Imagine a tree with an initial state as the root node
+  - The recursion call starts at the initial state to find a valid solution
+- It has different checkpoints as nodes
+  - These checkpoints can further have another set of checkpoints
+  - At each checkpoint, the program makes some decisions and move to other checkpoints
+- The leaf nodes are terminal nodes where no further recursive calls can be made
+  - These nodes act as base case of recursion
+  - And the current solution is determined whether it is valid or not

 ## Example
 - Imagine there are 3 closed boxes, among which 2 are empty and 1 has a gold coin